 Downed Power Lines – BC Hydro says, “If it’s down, it’s a danger.
 Stay back and dial 911.”

 If you come across downed power lines or cables, always assume that they are live and dangerous.
 Always stay back a safe distance from downed electrical wires; at least 10 metres (33 feet).

-What do you need to do to help keep yourself and others safe?
+What do you need to do to keep you and others safe?

 Remember, if you come across someone who is in contact with downed electrical wires Do Not attempt to touch them while they are still in contact with the wires.
 Electrocution is a physiological reaction to electricity being passed through the body.